kainoor-data2002/-SQL-POWER-BI-Maven-Market-chain-store-business-performance-data-analysis-Dashboard-/README.md

-# [SQL-POWERBI-Dashboard] Maven Market chain store business performance data analysis
+# [SQL-PBI-Dashboard] Maven Market chain store business performance data analysis

 ## About the project
 Maven Market, a hypothetical multinational supermarket chain operating in Canada, Mexico, and the United States, offers a wide range of essential products, including food, beverages, household items, fashion, home goods, and electronics.